-- a.
-Employees who are required to respond more than once per week on an average without delay in order to protect the public health, safety and property. - Employees who are required to carry special emergency equipment in their vehicles, which must be utilized on a regular and frequent basis.
-(A radio in and of itself does not constitute special emergency equipment.) - 3.
-Continuous use outside of regular working hours Employees who are called back on an unscheduled basis to perform official City business outside of regular working hours more than once per week on an average and who meet one of the following criteria: - a.
-Mileage driven on official City business exceeds an average of five hundred (500) miles per month, or - b.
+- b.
 Who regularly and frequently supervises subordinates or conducts inspections in the field, or - c.
-Whose duties require the employee to be away from their base workstation greater than fifty percent (50%) of their working time, on average. - B. City vehicles, which shall not be taken home, may be assigned based on meeting one of the following criteria: - 1.
+Whose duties require the employee to be away from his/her base workstation greater than fifty percent (50%) of his/her working time, on an average. - B. City vehicles, which shall not be taken home, may be assigned based on meeting one of the following criteria: - 1.
 Monthly mileage driven exceeds an average of five hundred (500) miles per month and the vehicle is used for the purpose of supervision or inspection in the field, or - 2.
-Duties require the employee to be away from their workstation, greater than fifty percent (50%) of their working time, on an average. - II.
-Reimbursement of Use of Personal Vehicle: - A. Executive Use The City Manager, Assistant City Manager and Department Heads may, at their option, receive the automobile allowance as established by Resolution

-- B. Mileage Reimbursement Employees, upon authorization of their Department Head, may use their own vehicles on official City business and shall be reimbursed at current Internal Revenue Service (IRS) regulations while driving on official City business. - 1.
-Employees shall submit monthly claims for reimbursement to their Department Head. - 2.
+Duties require the employee to be away from his/her workstation, greater than fifty percent (50%) of his/her working time, on an average. - II.
+Reimbursement of Use of Personal Vehicle: - A. Executive Use The City Manager, Assistant City Manager and Department Heads may, at their option, receive the automobile allowance as established by Resolution. - B. Mileage Reimbursement -- Employees, upon authorization of their Department Head, may use their own vehicles on official City business and shall be reimbursed at current Internal Revenue Service (IRS) regulations while driving on official City business. - 1.
+Employees shall submit monthly claims for reimbursement to their Department Head - 2.
 Employees shall not be reimbursed for commuting to and from work, except that employees who are required to attend scheduled meetings outside of normal working hours may be reimbursed for mileage required.